Louismac/dorothy/README.md

 You can also add a constant bias to the z vector to allow for some controllable / random variation.

 If you want to change this over time, you can use the `on_new_frame` callback.
-This is called whenever the audio devide requests a new buffer and this function returns the size of that buffer
+This is called whenever the chosen audio device (in this case the RAVE audio player) requests a new buffer and this function returns the size of that buffer

 ##### New random bias every frame
 ```